djaodjin/djaodjin-multitier/README.md

 Release Notes
 =============

-0.1.24
+0.1.25

-  * sets actual_domain for default site
+ * search path for theme assets should be fully defined in settings.py

 [previous release notes](changelog)